o3de/sig-simulation/testing-guidance/workflow-tests/physics/physics-lkg-workflows.md

 **Docs:** N/A

-**Product:** A scene with Nividia Cloth entities (Mesh/Actor) that dynamically animate when rendered in a simulation.
+**Product:** A scene with Nvidia Cloth entities (Mesh/Actor) that dynamically animate when rendered in a simulation.

 **Suggested Time Box:** 60 minutes